-- e.
-Mounds of earth; or - f.
-Other visual obstructions. - 2.1.
+- A. The triangular traffic sight area created by the minimum dimensions in Table 3-4 (Traffic Sight Area Dimensions), measured along the edge of each right-of-way, alley, or driveway, shall be kept free of visual obstructions from the height of 30 inches to eight feet above the nearest street curb elevation. - 1.
 Exceptions.
 The requirements for traffic sight areas shall not apply to: - a.
-CD Zoning District, the Miracle Mile, and other areas determined by the Director and the City Engineer; - a.b.
-Public utility poles; - b.c.
-Trees trimmed (to the trunk) to a line at least six (6) feet above the level of the intersection; - e.d.
-Saplings or plant species of open growth habits and not planted in the form of a hedge, which are so planted and trimmed as to leave a clear and unobstructed cross view year around; - d.e.
-Supporting members of appurtenances to permanent structures existing on the effective date of the ordinance codified in this Development Code; and - e.f.
-Official warning signs or signals. - B. Dimensions and Location.
-Except within the CD zoning district, the Miracle Mile, and other areas determined by the Director and the City Engineer, traffic sight areas shall be provided in the following locations with the minimum dimensions specified.
+CD Zoning District, the Miracle Mile, and other areas determined by the Director and the City Engineer; - b.
+Public utility poles; - c.
+Trees trimmed (to the trunk) to a line at least six (6) feet above the level of the intersection; - d.
+Saplings or plant species of open growth habits and not planted in the form of a hedge, which are so planted and trimmed as to leave a clear and unobstructed cross view year around; - e.
+Supporting members of appurtenances to permanent structures existing on the effective date of the ordinance codified in this Development Code; and - f.
+Official warning signs or signals.

-TABLE 3-3-4 TRAFFIC SIGHT AREA DIMENSIONS
+TABLE 3-4 TRAFFIC SIGHT AREA DIMENSIONS

 Location Minimum Dimension

 Street intersection without stop sign or traffic signal 30 ft

 Street intersection with stop sign or traffic signal 20 ft

 Commercial driveway or alley 15 ft

 Residential driveway 10 ft

-FIGURE 3-10-8 TRAFFIC SIGHT AREA
+FIGURE 3-8 TRAFFIC SIGHT AREA

-C. Exemptions.
+c.
+Exemptions.
 Exemptions from the identified standards for traffic sight areas may be granted when reviewed and approved, based on totality of circumstances, by both the Director and the City Engineer.
 (Prior code § 16-310.140)